SoumitraAgarwal/Scilab-gsoc/Machine_Learning/readme.txt

 1. hotEncode(x) :

 	- input x is a column vector of strings without blanks
-	- output is a matrix of 0s and 1s with each column as an indicator to a set of values in x
+	- output is [categories, encode] where categories shows the unique elements in x and encode is a matrix of 0s and 1s with each column as an indicator to a set of values in x

 ------------------------------------